smathot/pupillometry_review/md/anatomy.md

 ### The constriction pathway

 Pupil constriction is controlled by the *iris sphincter muscle*.
 The iris sphincter muscle encircles the pupil like a cord that reduces the size of the pupil when it contracts (%FigMuscles::a).
-The iris sphincter is innervated by the parasympathetic nervous system, the part of the autonomic nervous system that is involved in homeostasis (i.e. keeping the body in stable condition); the link between pupil constriction and the parasympathetic nervous explains why pupils are relatively small in rest.
+The iris sphincter is innervated by the parasympathetic nervous system, the part of the autonomic nervous system that is involved in homeostasis (i.e. keeping the body in stable condition); the link between pupil constriction and the parasympathetic nervous explains why pupils are relatively small at rest.
 The constriction pathway is a subcortical pathway that connects the retina to the iris sphincter muscle (%FigPathways::a).

 %--
 figure:
   id: FigMuscles
   source: muscles.svg
-  caption: a) When the iris sphincter muscle contracts, it tightens the inner side of the iris, thus causing the pupil to constrict. b) When the iris dilator muscle contracts, it pulls the inner side of the iris outward, thus causing the pupil to dilate.
+  caption: a) When the iris sphincter muscle (green) contracts, it tightens the inner side of the iris, thus causing the pupil to constrict. b) When the iris dilator muscle (yellow) contracts, it pulls the inner side of the iris outward, thus causing the pupil to dilate.
 --%

-The constriction pathway as described here corresponds to those areas that are commonly considered to be crucial for pupil constriction, and is essentially that of the pupil light response (PLR).
+The constriction pathway as described here corresponds to those areas that are commonly considered crucial for pupil constriction, and is essentially that of the pupil light response (PLR).
 Notably absent is the lateral geniculate nucleus (LGN) of the thalamus, which, in many unreferenced descriptions that can be found online, sits between the retina and the EWN.
-However, more authoritative reviews [e.g. @Kardon2005] assume that the retina-geniculate pathway is only involved vision, and not in pupil responses.
+However, more authoritative reviews [e.g. @Kardon2005] assume that the retina-geniculate pathway is only involved in vision, and not in pupil responses.

 - As light falls on the retina, nerve impulses are sent along the optic nerve to the optic chiasma.